KIVI Experts

 KIVI Expert Architecture in Health

-This multidisciplinary research group led by Dr Masi Mohammadi is working on innovations in the field of building for health and for a smarter living environment.
+This multidisciplinary research group led by Prof dr. ir.
+Masi Mohammadi is working on innovations in the field of building for health and for a smarter living environment.
 "Building for an ageing society means building for people's quality of life.
 This gives a tremendous sense of satisfaction; the ageing population and changes in society give meaning to our (building) skills," Mohammadi said.

 KIVI Expert Smart Maintenance